mantoni/choo-test/README.md

 The `onRender` function creates a [MutationObserver][] and invokes the given callback if any change in the DOM tree happens.

+Global window events are captured and unregistered when calling `restore()`.

 ## API

 - `$(selector[, scope])`: Find a DOM element using `querySelector`. `scope`